CCBBatUT/Biocomputing_Spring2016/_posts/2016-02-17-python3_functions.md

         4. return_remainder: return the remainder between between x and y in addition to the dividend (Default: False)
 {% endhighlight %}

+### Dealing with poor function input

+Generally, we write functions to accomplish a specific task, such as dividing two numbers as described above.
+However, there are ways for this to go wrong, for instance dividing by zero:
+{% highlight python %}
+divide(5, 0)
+Traceback (most recent call last):
+  File "<stdin>", line 1, in <module>
+  File "<stdin>", line 2, in divide
+ZeroDivisionError: integer division or modulo by zero
+{% endhighlight %}

+Or, perhaps the function is poorly documented and users don't know that it requires arguments to be numbers (this is a trivial example, but goes to show that the wrong **type** of input can cause lots of problems).
+{% highlight python %}
+divide("five", "ten")
+Traceback (most recent call last):
+  File "<stdin>", line 1, in <module>
+  File "<stdin>", line 2, in divide
+TypeError: unsupported operand type(s) for /: 'str' and 'str'
+{% endhighlight %}

+We can catch specific errors with `if` statements, for example:

+{% highlight python %}
+def divide(x, y):
+    acceptable_types = [int, float]
+    if type(x) in acceptable_types and type(y) in acceptable_types:
+        return x/y
+    else:
+        print "Cannot compute!"
+        return None
+{% endhighlight %}

+However, this `if` only captures one type of input problem, namely when the input arguments are not floats or integers.
+To catch *any* problem, we can use a construct called **`try/except`**.
+Syntactically, these statements looks like `if/else` statements.
+Their purpose is to allow Python to proceed even if errors happen:
+{% highlight python %}
+def divide(x, y):
+    try:
+        div = x/y
+    except: # if an error is thrown, *within* the try statement, then we go t div = None
+    return div
+{% endhighlight %}

+If the code inside the `try` block throws an error of any kind, then code within the `except` block will be executed.
+Note that `try` **must** have a corresponding `except` statement!
+If you just want to skip over any errors without putting any explicit code in `except`, use the `pass` statement, for example:
+{% highlight python %}
+try:
+    # code that might or might not work
+except:
+    pass
+{% endhighlight %}

 ## Scope in Python

 The concept of *scope* is very important in computer programming.
 For a given object, the scope of that object refers to where in the computer program the object's name can be used to refer to its value.
 In other words, if I define a variable `my_variable`, will Python always know what `my_variable` is?
 Python is quite flexible in this regard (other languages are not!).
 The most important point to remember is that Python scope goes top-down: If a variable is defined at the top of a script, then throughout the rest of the script Python knows what that variable is.
 This is why functions are generally written at the top of a script, so that the functions can be used throughout the main body of a script.